-To validate gap and flush tolerances on a vehicle design, engineers use gap sections data from CAD and 3DCS.
-The nVIZ Perceived Quality plugin enables Autodesk VRED Professional to import the 3DCS data and render the results of gap tolerances on powerwalls or in VR applications.
+To validate gap and flush tolerances on a vehicle design, engineers use spec studies or tolerance analysis models from CAD and 3DCS.
+The nVIZ Perceived Quality plugin enables Autodesk VRED Professional render the appearance of gap tolerances in photorealistic quality.